elastic-interval/pretenst-com/_posts/2020-12-9-axial-tension.md

 The way the tower feels when it is axially pretenst is strange because, to a point, it is completely rigid.
 In other words, whenever the axial tension is tight, the height of the tower stays the same.
 Add another book on top, and nothing happens!

+The **resonance** that we started with is gone altogether, and instead there is a very much higher resonance visible on each and **every twist** equally.

 This is structurally interesting because it essentially replaces springiness with predictable rigidity.
 Certainly food for thought.

 To make it even a little more fun, I made an animation of the computer model and added sounds.
 Sorry about that, gratuitous I know.